g4s8/gdf-am-2025/site/content/_index.md

 Workers = max parallel calls

 {{% note %}}
-This channel is a physical limit.
+This channel has a physical limit.
 It defines how much load the system is allowed to accept.

 When the channel is full, we reject immediately.
 That protects latency, memory, and cost.

-We’d rather say 'try again' than let everyone wait forever.
+We'd rather say 'try again' than let everyone wait forever.

 No unbounded queues.
 No surprise latency spikes.
 {{% /note %}}